Using the AWS Toolkit for Visual Studio

 From AWS Explorer, you can add tags and tag values to AMIs, Amazon EC2 instances, and EBS volumes.
-Tags that you add are automatically added as columns in AWS Explorer views, and as with other columns, you can hide these columns if you choose.
+The tags you add are then added as columns in AWS Explorer views.
+As with other columns, you can hide these columns if you choose.

 You can export the results of your Amazon SimpleDB queries to a CSV file.

 Amazon Web Services (AWS) is a collection of digital infrastructure services that developers can leverage when developing their applications.
 The services include computing, storage, database, and application synchronization (messaging and queuing).
 AWS uses a pay-as-you-go service model.
 You are charged only for the services that you—or your applications—use.
 Also, to make AWS more approachable as a platform for prototyping and experimentation, AWS offers a free usage tier.
 On this tier, services are free below a certain level of usage.
-For more information about AWS costs and the Free Tier, go to AWS Free Usage Tiers.
-To obtain an AWS account, go to the AWS home page and click the button.
+For more information, go to AWS Free Tier.
+To obtain an AWS account, go to the AWS home page and choose the button.